A reference for Used and Rare Books, Periodicals, and Paper Ephemera

 He employed local women trained initially by artist

 W.W.
 Denslow to hand illuminate the Roycroft books.
 These "arty" and

 feminine touches were seen throughout and, along with the superb

-bookbinding, helped to make the publications widely
+bookbinding, helped to make the publications widely popular.

 Variant editions on special papers and numbers of

 editions were so prolific that researchers are still putting